Guides

 }

-This method uses Google's phone number metadata for precise validation.
-It checks for exact length ranges, number type rules, and formatting.
-React Hook Form allows you to plug in this logic without extra component rerenders.
+This technique uses Google’s phone number metadata for precise validation, including exact length ranges and number type rules.
+When paired with React Hook Form, you can integrate this logic efficiently without extra component rerenders.

-The code imports `parsePhoneNumberFromString` from the libphonenumber-js library.
-A custom `validate` function checks if the parsed number is valid.
-This function is then passed to the `register` method from `useForm`.
-This library is the same engine that powers other popular components and can also format on the fly.
+The libphonenumber-js library is the same engine that powers other popular tools.
+It can also format on the fly.

 import { useForm } from 'react-hook-form';